AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-custom-overlays-in-program-schedule-view.md

    ![](assets/image2014-9-24-10-3a20-3a17.png)

-1. Select the [!UICONTROL entry types] you'd like to be visible in your overlay.
+1. Select the [!UICONTROL Entry Types] you'd like to be visible in your overlay.

    ![](assets/image2014-9-24-10-3a20-3a26.png)